 The first hour of the story takes place in Spain.
 Young Pedro de Vargas (Power) helps the New World Indian Coatl (Jay Silverheels of The Lone Ranger) to escape from slavery, and also aids a poor serving girl, Catana Perez (Jean Peters, in her first movie).
-Betrayed by the opportunistic Diego De Silva (John Hutton), Pedro’s family and finally Pedro himself is seized by the Inquisition.
+Betrayed by the opportunistic Diego De Silva (John Hutton), Pedro’s family and finally Pedro himself are seized by the Inquisition.
 With Catana and the rogue Juan Garcia (Lee J. Cobb), Diego flees and heads across the Atlantic to Santo Domingo.
 There they hook up with the gold-hungry expedition of Hernán Cortés (Cesar Romero).
-The charismatic Cortés hijacks the expedition from its lawful leaders and alters its purpose: by will alone he bullies his few troops into establishing a Mexican beachhead, form where he can aim straight for the Emperor Moctezuma’s fabled City of Gold.
+The charismatic Cortés hijacks the expedition from its lawful leaders and alters its purpose: by will alone he bullies his few troops into establishing a Mexican beachhead, from where he can aim straight for the Emperor Moctezuma’s fabled City of Gold.
 Aztec interpreter Doña Marina (Estela Inda) gives Cortés a linguistic advantage over Moctezuma’s advance guards and ambassadors, enabling him to bluff, bribe and smile his way toward the capital.

-Captain from Castile is perhaps the only Hollywood film to capture the full spirit of the Spanish conquest, even as it neutralizes the constant atrocities they visited upon the indigenous Americans they encountered.
+Captain from Castile is perhaps the only Hollywood film to capture the full spirit of the Spanish conquest, even as it downplays the atrocities they visited upon the indigenous Americans they encountered.
 The Conquistadores were ruthless opportunists and bold adventurers, risking all in a wild quest.
 Life is short and death can come from almost anything, even a bellyache.
 Why not go for the big prizes of honor and riches as well as the blessings of God and country?
 Cortés laughs as he burns his own ships, forcing his men to trust in his grandiose promises of glory.
 One man’s personality motivates an entire army.

 This is surely Cesar Romero’s best role ever — he personifies the smiling, shark-like Cortés to a ‘T’.
 The ultimate seducer smooth-talks Doña Marina into doing half the work for him.
 The Aztec ambassadors are buffaloed, fearing that a larger army may be on the way.
 The Aztecs thought the Spanish horses might be magical creatures, and that the Spaniards’ cannon made thunder from heaven.
 Cortés’s bluff never showed weakness.